bryanpearson/canvas-sis-python/README.md

 ## Using the Script

 ### Set static variables
 This script allows you to both submit an SIS import and check the status of imports that you've already run.
-Before you can submit an initial request, you'll need to replace the code enclosed in angle brackets with your own data.
+Before you can submit an initial request you'll need to replace the code enclosed in angle brackets with your own data, and adjust sleep timeout and job watch maximums.

-    LOGDIR =  '<WRITABLE_LOG_DIRECTORY>' # Example: /var/log/canvas/
+    logdir =  '<WRITABLE_LOG_DIRECTORY>' # Example: /var/log/canvas/
-    LOGFILENAME =  '<LOG_FILE_NAME>' # Example: canvas_sis.log
+    logfilename =  '<LOG_FILE_NAME>' # Example: canvas_sis.log

     # 1. Define standard variables
     base_url = '<MY_BASE_URL>' # Example: https://bleh.test.instructure.com/api/v1/accounts/'